Eshaan-B/Eshaan-B/README.md

 # Hello there! 👋
 ## ~$ whoami

-I'm Eshaan, a Btech student at SRMIST, Chennai.
+I'm Eshaan (aka Bhardy), a Btech student at SRMIST, Chennai.
 An innovator⌚ developer📱 and hacker 👨‍💻, constantly working my skills day n night

 * * *